“But the tax collector stood at a distance. He would not even look up to heaven, but beat his chest and said, ‘God, have

 Pride destroys marriages, families, friendships, businesses, churches, and even countries.
 Pride will even dismantle the dreams that God has personally placed in our hearts all because we refuse to change our incorrect attitudes and actions.
 Pride says, “I’m never going to admit I’m wrong.
 Ever.
 I’m not budging,” even though the Holy Spirit has told us a thousand times, “That’s not you.
 This needs to change.
 That will never match up with your spiritual perfection no matter how many different angles you go at it.”

 Pride will even kill you (and others) if you take it too far.
 The heroin addict who just died from an overdose, they refused to admit they actually were addicted to heroin.
 The drunk businessman who just ran over the little girl, he threw fits all the time when he was called out on his drinking.
 The man who died after three heart attacks refused to admit he had an eating addiction, and now his family is left behind.
 The gangbanger who just got shot and killed bathed in pride over the loyalty he had to his gang.
 The stripper who got beat up and raped at the party, she would not listen to Grandma every time she said, “Baby, God has a better plan for your life.”

 The preacher whose church members’ lives are falling apart because he refuses to preach on the bottomless grace of God, how we can be reconciled with Him, or anything about the unconditional love of Christ–but instead, he trains them with, “HOW BAD THE WORLD IS, HOW WE NEED TO TAKE IT BACK, AND HOW WE NEED TO MAKE THESE NASTY SINNERS REPENT!”–that is pride.
-Each and every Sunday, he instills severe pride deep into his patrons’ souls by teaching them the very opposite of what God’s character really is.
+Each and every Sunday, he instills severe pride deep into his patrons’ minds by teaching them the very opposite of what God’s character really is.